Software-defined radio: HPSDR

 The HPSDR (High Performance Software Defined Radio) project uses a 16-bit 135 MSPS analog-to-digital converter that provides performance over the range 0 to 55 MHz comparable to that of a conventional analogue HF radio.
 The receiver will also operate in the VHF and UHF range using either mixer image or alias responses.
 Interface to a PC is provided by a USB 2.0 interface, although Ethernet could be used as well.
 The project is modular and comprises a backplane onto which other boards plug in.
 This allows experimentation with new techniques and devices without the need to replace the entire set of boards.
 An exciter provides 1/2 W of RF over the same range or into the VHF and UHF range using image or alias outputs.

 WebSDR

-WebSDR is a project initiated by Pieter-Tjerk de Boer providing access via browser to multiple SDR receivers worldwide covering the complete shortwave spectrum.
-De Boer has analyzed Chirp Transmitter signals using the coupled system of receivers.
+WebSDR is a project initiated by Pieter-Tjerk de Boer providing access via an internet browser to multiple SDR receivers worldwide covering the complete shortwave spectrum.
+De Boer has analyzed Chirp Transmitter signals using the coupled system of receivers..